top of page

 On the same track as Marian Falls if you continue on a further 3km you will reach the incredible Lake Marian.
 This is one of the best views in New Zealand in my opinion.
 Surrounded by the most magical mountain scenery and glacially blue water, Lake Marian sits so beautifully in this Fiordland hanging valley,

-For more info on the Lake Marian track check out my Best South Island NZ Hikes Blog.
+For more info on the Lake Marian track check out my Hiking the Lake Marian Track Fiordland blog and my Best South Island NZ Hikes Blog.

 Photo Tip: Shoot on wide angle lens (eg. 16-35mm) and your zoom lens (eg. 70-200mm) for compression shots of the mountains.